 To sum it up, here are the problems I learned about during my time at Pig Beach:

-- The pigs can suffer from severe sunburn and skin cancer from spending their days in the blazing sun without protection from mud or other forms of sunblock (especially those with fair skin) commonly causes skin cancer in pigs.
+Spending their days in the blazing sun without protection from mud or other forms of sunblock (especially those with fair skin) commonly causes skin cancer in pigs.
 Without an enticement to stay in the shade, these swimming pigs are extra susceptible.

-- The pigs’ primary food source comes from locals and visiting tourists.
+Their primary food source comes from locals and visiting tourists.
 When pigs are food-aggressive and there is a lot of food competition among the pigs, that is a sign that they are probably hungry and not getting enough to eat.
 The pigs also have heightened stress and become more aggressive when they are deficient in nutrients.

-- The pigs are an unusual feral-domestic hybrid, and as such, they run right up to people, but are often aggressive and pose serious danger to visitors.
+As enormous non-native animals that are an unusual mix between feral and domestic, they run right up to people, but are often aggressive and pose a serious danger to visitors.
 But there is nobody looking out for the safety of tourists (unless they are there with a tour company).

-- More “pig islands” are sprouting up as business savvy locals see how effective they are at attracting tourists and generating profit.
+As business savvy locals see how effective they are at attracting tourists and generating profit.
 Some entrepreneurial locals are bringing pigs to create new “pig islands.”
 This is a huge problem, especially considering there is no oversight or accountability for the wellbeing of the pigs.

-Bottom line—the pigs are not living out long and free lives on a deserted island in the Bahamas.
-Sure, it’s better than a factory farm, but Pig Island is no pig paradise.
+Sure, it’s better than a factory farm, but Pig Island is no paradise for pigs.

 Note: There are now several islands in the Bahamas where individuals and tour companies have brought pigs to create additional swimming pig attractions.
 They all have different degrees of care and oversight.

 There are plenty of other reasons to visit the Bahamas—the beaches are beautiful, and you can enjoy activities like snorkeling, paddle boarding, island hopping, and even swimming near wild sharks.
-The locals are incredibly friendly and kind, and it’s really a beautiful place.
+The locals are incredibly friendly and kind, and it really is a beautiful place.

 Despite all these problems, Pig Beach has seen a recent surge in popularity, with tourists visiting from all around the world.
 While I was there, there was a group who had traveled all the way from Japan to the Bahamas for just one day, just to see the pigs.
 That’s where you come in.

 Please help spread the word to let people know that Pig Island is no paradise for the pigs, but rather a tourist attraction not a whole lot different from Sea World or the Zoo.
-Instead of planning a trip to visit the swimming pigs, plan a trip to an animal sanctuary like Farm Sanctuary or Animal Place!
+Instead of googling “Where can you swim with pigs?” and booking a flight, plan a trip to an animal sanctuary like Farm Sanctuary or Animal Place!
 There are hundreds of sanctuaries all around the world where you can visit pigs, rub their bellies, and support liberation rather than exploitation.